-In 1987, the Supreme Court upheld the constitutionality of Title VII's exemption against an Establishment Clause challenge.30 Concurring in the opinion, Justice Brennan insisted that "religious organizations have an interest in autonomy in ordering their internal affairs, so that they may be free to ... select their own leaders, define their own doctrines, resolve their own disputes, and run their own institutions."31
+In 1987, the Supreme Court upheld the constitutionality of Title VII's exemption against an Establishment Clause challenge.27 Concurring in the opinion with Justice Marshall, Justice Brennan insisted that "religious organizations have an interest in autonomy in ordering their internal affairs, so that they may be free to ... select their own leaders, define their own doctrines, resolve their own disputes, and run their own institutions."28

-In 2012, in Hosanna-Tabor Evangelical Lutheran Church and School v.
-EEOC,32 the Supreme Court unanimously rejected the federal government's argument that federal nondiscrimination laws could be used to trump religious associations' leadership decisions.
+In 2012, in Hosanna-Tabor Evangelical Lutheran Church and Sch. v.
+EEOC,29 the Supreme Court unanimously rejected the federal government's argument that federal nondiscrimination laws could be used to trump religious associations' leadership decisions.
 The Court acknowledged that nondiscrimination laws are "undoubtedly important.
-But so too is the interest of religious groups in choosing who will preach their beliefs, teach their faith, and carry out their mission."33 In their concurrence, Justice Alito and Justice Kagan stressed that
+But so too is the interest of religious groups in choosing who will preach their beliefs, teach their faith, and carry out their mission."
+In their concurrence, Justice Alito and Justice Kagan stressed that "[r]eligious groups are the archetype of associations formed for expressive purposes, and their fundamental rights surely include the freedom to choose who is qualified to serve as a voice for their faith."
+31